GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

-will be provided programmatically as part of the program's transparency efforts, which would allow an interested caller of the Topics API to check if the recipient they are sending a topic to is enrolled, if the caller should want to. </td>
+will be provided programmatically as part of the program's transparency efforts, which would allow an interested caller of the Topics API to check if the recipient they are sending a topic to is enrolled, if the caller should want to.</td>
     </tr>
     <tr>
       <td style="vertical-align: top;">Topics filtering</td>
       <td style="vertical-align: top;">Request to apply another caller's filtering to the topics that they
-retrieve on the page, in order to only share what buyers are eligible to retrieve.</td>
+retrieve on the page, in order to share only what buyers are eligible to retrieve.</td>
       <td style="vertical-align: top;">We are considering this request and welcome <a
 href="https://github.com/patcg-individual-drafts/topics/issues">additional